 To get email alerts for any number of your opportunity-matching searches, read the Follow Opportunities page.

 How do I use the Goods and Services facet?

 The Goods and Services facet corresponds to the Government of Canada’s Goods and Services Identification Number (GSIN) system of coding commodities.

 On the search results page, narrow down in a hierarchal fashion from the top-level category, down the GSIN tree, to a specific code aligned to your industry.
 (Do you know what GSIN codes correspond to your industry?
 Browse the GSIN Codes to find your good or service.)

-How do I get notified about amendments or opportunities matching my business?
+How do I get notified about updates to opportunities matching my business?

 Bookmark your search result